-The Proprietor, in submitting this Series of elegant little Volumes to the Public, grounds their claim to extensive popularity on- 1.
-That nothing immoral in tendency, or mediocre in talent, is admitted into the Collection.
+The Proprietor, in submitting this Series of elegant little Volumes to the Public, grounds their claim to extensive popularity onthe Collection.

+1. That nothing immoral in tendency, or mediocre in talent, is admitted into

-That every volume is printed with the utmost care and correctness, on superfine paper, with new legible type, and embellished with a Frontispiece.
-That the binding is of the best quality, strongly done, and elegant in its
+2. That every volume is printed with the utmost care and correctness, on superfine paper, with new legible type, and embellished with a Frontispiece.

+3. That the binding is of the best quality, strongly done, and elegant in its appearance.
 And finally, that they are, nevertheless, much cheaper than any previous edition of the respective Works.